 Open source can play a defining role here in delivering this edge.
 Its scalability enables businesses to gain fast access to intelligence and therefore helps them to analyse it and use it to make strategic decisions more quickly.

-The language of analytics typically appeals to C-Level executives and its potential use to drive productivity and business edge is a major selling point to the board.
+The language of analytics typically appeals to C-Level executives and its potential use to drive productivity and the business edge is a major selling point to the board.
 A recent survey conducted by technology research firm, Economist Intelligence Unit, found that top business executives want big data access for more of their employees in hope that more people using analytics tools will lead to a more productive organisation.
 77% of global executives surveyed agreed that more employees should access big data while 66% said big data is ‘instrumental in seizing market opportunities’.

 Yet, despite acknowledging these benefits, 47% of respondents said they don’t expect to increase investments in big data over the next three years, with 37% referencing financial constraints as a barrier to such investment.